Fixed loan break cost – how much does it cost to end a fixed loan contract?

-If you want to end your fixed rate mortgage early because you're selling or refinancing, you may be charged a break fee.
+If you want to end your fixed rate mortgage early, you'll pay a break fee.
 Find out how much it could cost you to break a fixed rate home loan.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-A fixed rate home loan is a legal contract that guarantees you'll repay a fixed amount of interest on a loan for a specified time period.
-For instance, if you take out a three-year fixed rate loan at 2.29% on April 1 2021, you're pledging to make repayments based on that interest rate until March 31, 2024.
+However, we can help you understand how banks' calculate your break fee, to give you an indication of what you may pay.
+A fixed rate home loan is a legal contract that guarantees you'll repay a fixed amount of interest on a loan for a specified time period, meaning, if you take out a three-year fixed rate loan at 2.29% on April 1 2021, you pledge to make repayments based on that interest rate until March 31, 2024.

 If you decide to break that contract by switching loans or lenders before the fixed period has ended, your existing lender will want to be compensated for any financial loss they incur.
 Breaking a home loan during a fixed interest period can be expensive, which is why you should ask your lender how much it will cost you to break your fixed interest rate home loan before you decide to do it.